 - If you are self-employed or a freelancer, you don’t have to submit these documents anywhere, not even to the IT Department.
 You will need them to calculate your advance tax liability for every quarter.
 You must keep them safely to answer queries that may arise from the IT Department and for your own records.

-5. Tax Benefits on Home Loans for Joint OwnersThe joint owners, who are also co-borrowers of a self-occupied house property, can claim a deduction on interest on the home loan up to Rs 2 lakhs each.
-And deduction on principal repayments, including a deduction for stamp duty and registration charges under Section 80C within the overall limit of Rs.
-1.5 lakhs for each of the joint owners.
+5. Tax Benefits on Home Loans for Joint OwnersThe joint owners, who are also co-borrowers of a self-occupied house property, can claim a deduction on interest on the home loan up to Rs 2 lakh each.
+And deduction on principal repayments, including a deduction for stamp duty and registration charges under Section 80C within the overall limit of Rs.1.5 lakh for each of the joint owners.
 These deductions are allowed to be claimed in the same ratio as that of the ownership share in the property.
 You may have taken the loan jointly, but unless you are an owner in the property – you are not entitled to the tax benefits.
 There have been situations where the property is owned by a parent and the parent and child together take up a loan which is paid off only by the child.
 In such a case the child, who is not a co-owner is devoid of the tax benefits on the home loan.
 Therefore, to claim the tax benefits on the property:

 1. You must be a co-owner in the property